Washington Redskins head coach Mike Shanahan addresses the media at his final press conference with the team, Monday Dec. 30, 2013.

 In a press conference, Shanahan attributed much of the team's problems to troubles with the salary cap.

 "Any time you take a look at some of the cap situations that we went through — it's always tough to have depth and that's what I thought really hurt us this year," he said.

 Shanahan had one year remaining on his five-year, $35 million contract.
-Snyder will now be seeking his eighth head coach for his 16th season as an NFL owner.
+Snyder will now be seeking his eighth head coach for his 16th season as

 "Redskins fans deserve a better result," said team owner Dan Snyder in a statement.
 "We thank Mike for his efforts on behalf of the Redskins.
 We will focus on what it takes to build a winning team."